 Academic profile

-John Baldacchino is Full Professor of Art and Education at the University of Wisconsin-Madison where he teaches in the departments of Art and Educational Policy Studies (EPS).
-He also served as Director of the Division of the Arts (Arts Institute) between 2016 and 2019.
+Prof. Dr. John Baldacchino is Full Professor of Art and Education at the University of Wisconsin-Madison where he teaches in the departments of Art and Educational Policy Studies (EPS).
+He served as Director of the Division of the Arts (Arts Institute) between 2016 and 2019.
 Prior to UW-Madison he was Professorial Chair of Arts Education at the University of Dundee in Scotland.
 He served as Associate Dean & Full Professor of Arts Pedagogy at the Graduate School, Falmouth University, England; as Associate Professor of Art and Art Education at Columbia University’s Teachers College in New York; Reader (Associate Prof.) in Critical Theory & Contextual Studies at Gray’s School of Art, The Robert Gordon University, Scotland; and Lecturer (Assistant Prof.) of Arts Education and Cultural Studies at the University of Warwick, England.

 As an academic